DaNik516/nixOS/README.md

 While the original repository laid the foundation, this setup has been **heavily customized** and expanded over time to suit my personal needs and workflows.
 Key changes include:

-* **Heavily improved hosts variables**: Modified the hosts section in `flake.nix` such that it contains many more aspects that can differs from host to host
+* **Heavily improved hosts variables**: Modified the hosts directory such that it contains many more aspects that can differs from host to host
 * **Multiple Desktop Environments**: Added configuration and support for multiple desktop environments
 * **Ephemeral Guest User**: Implemented a secure, non-persistent guest account with automatic home directory wiping on reboot.
 * **Theming Overhaul**: Integrated a base 16 colorscheme selection alongside Catppuccin official theming via `stylix`.